ibm-cloud-docs/text-to-speech/SSML-expressive.md

 ## Language support
 {: #languages-expressive}

-The service supports expressiveness only for the US English Allison voice (`en-US_AllisonVoice`).
-Expressiveness is not supported with the `en-US_AllisonV2Voice` voice.
+The service supports expressiveness only for the standard US English Allison voice (`en-US_AllisonVoice`).
+Expressiveness is not supported with the neural `en-US_AllisonV3Voice` voice.
 Using the element with an unsupported voice returns an error.

 ## The express-as element
+{: #ssml-express-as}

 You can apply the `<express-as>` element to the entire body of the text, a sentence, or a fragment such as a phrase or word.
 The element accepts one required attribute, `type`, which describes the type of expression to use for the specified text: `GoodNews`, `Apology`, or `Uncertainty`.